 Part 2 – Calories (Macro Nutrient Needs)

-These are only GUIDELINES for your diet and you may need more calories depending on your exercise levels.
+The information below is only a guideline and you may need more calories depending on your exercise levels.

 - It’s recommended to get between 1.1 to 2.2 grams of protein per kg of Lean Body Mass.